 When it comes to building an efficient portfolio research supported factor strategies have been used by sophisticated investors to drive returns, respond to a myriad of economic regimes and improve diversification within the equities sleeve of the portfolio.
-The typical approach in the past has been to isolate factors such as value, momentum, quality (profitability), minimum volatility, size and yield as discrete funds.
+The typical approach in the past has been to isolate factors such as value, momentum, quality (profitability), low volatility, minimum volatility, size and yield as discrete funds.

 But what if you combine several of them together into a single fund, from a bottom up approach, you’ve now got multi-factor portfolio strategy.